Believe (Kalafina song): Chart performance

-"Believe" achieved success in two Japanese markets; Oricon and the Japanese equivalent to Billboard.
+"Believe" achieved success in two Japanese markets; Oricon and Billboard Japan.
 The song debuted at number ten on the Oricon Singles Chart of the weekend of December 1, 2014.
 The song fell from this position to number twenty three the next week, becoming the largest fall through that weekend.
 In the song's third week, the song fell off the top fifty completely and only lasted two weeks inside the top fifty and in total, the song charted for ten weeks, making it one of the group's lowest longevity singles but their first top ten single since "Kimi no Gin no Niwa".
 Based on the Oricon ranking, "Believe" is the group's sixth best selling single as of March 2015.

-"Believe" has achieved higher success in several Japanese Billboard charts.
+"Believe" achieved higher success on several Japanese Billboard charts.
 The song also debuted at number ten on the Japan Hot 100.
 The song dropped to number thirty-four in its next charting week and fell to number seventy-seven in its third week course, its last week on the chart.
-The song debuted on the Billboard Hot Anime Based chart at number three and fell throughout its charting course.
+The song had debuted at number three on the Billboard Anime Songs chart.